Generic name: fenofibric acid

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-Patients should be placed on an appropriate lipid-lowering diet before receiving Trilipix as monotherapy or co-administered with a statin [see DOSAGE AND ADMINISTRATION (2.2, 2.3 and 2.4)], and should continue this diet during treatment.
+Patients should be placed on an appropriate lipid-lowering diet before receiving Trilipix as monotherapy or co-administered with a statin, and should continue this diet during treatment.
 Trilipix delayed release capsules can be taken without regard to meals.
+Patients should be advised to swallow Trilipix capsules whole.
+Do not open, crush, dissolve, or chew capsules.
 Serum lipids should be monitored periodically.
-The maximum dose is 135 mg once daily.

 Co-administration Therapy with Statins for the Treatment of Mixed Dyslipidemia

 Trilipix 135 mg may be co-administered with an HMG-CoA reductase inhibitor (statin) in patients with mixed dyslipidemia.
 For convenience, the daily dose of Trilipix may be taken at the same time as a statin, according to the dosing recommendations for each medication.
 Co-administration with the maximum dose of a statin has not been evaluated in clinical studies and should be avoided unless the benefits are expected to outweigh the risks.